liminbai/Awesome-GameEmulator/README.md

 * [OpenEmu](https://openemu.org) OpenEmu is about to change the world of video game emulation.
 One console at a time...
 * [Pegasus Frontend](https://pegasus-frontend.org) Pegasus A cross platform, customizable graphical frontend for launching emulators and managing your game collection.Pegasus is a graphical frontend for browsing your game library and launching all kinds of emulators from the same place.
 It's focusing on customizability, cross platform support (including embedded) and high performance.
+* [BizHawk](https://github.com/TASEmulators/BizHawk) EmuHawk is a multi-system emulator written in C#.
+As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers (Tool-Assisted Speedrunners).
+More info [below](https://github.com/TASEmulators/BizHawk#features-and-systems).
 * [Retroarch](https://www.retroarch.com)  RetroArch is a frontend for  emulators, game engines and media players.

 ## Emulator integrated system